Willibrord van Beek

 Willibrordus Ildefonsus Ignatius "Willibrord" van Beek (born 15 January 1949) is a retired Dutch politician and financial adviser.
 He is a member of the People's Party for Freedom and Democracy (VVD).

 As a member of the People's Party for Freedom and Democracy (Volkspartij voor Vrijheid en Democratie, VVD) he was a member of the House of Representatives from 19 May 1998 to 19 September 2012.
 From 8 March until 29 June 2006 he was parliamentary leader.
-He focused on matters of public administration, administrative law and the defence.
+He focused on matters of public administration, administrative law and defence.

 Between October 2012 and 15 September 2013 he was Acting Mayor of Bernheze; he served until his appointment as the King's Commissioner of Utrecht.
 He served in an acting capacity until 1 January 2015; on 1 February 2019, he was succeeded by Hans Oosters.